 3.288.
 Inspectors should note down their observations while conducting the inspections.
-Upon completion of the inspection, the inspectors should share the details about the inspection activities, observations, good practices, deficiencies and deviations with the inspected organizations and also obtain feedback about the conduct of inspection.
+Upon completion of the inspection, the inspectors should conduct an exit briefing with senior management and share the details about the inspection activities, observations, good practices, deficiencies and deviations with the inspected organizations and also obtain feedback about the conduct of inspection.